State Continuity and Nationality: The Baltic States and Russia : Past, Present and Future as Defined by International Law. Second Revised Edition

 Full Description

-The book covers the story of the Soviet occupation of the Baltic States in 1940 and their claim to State continuity fifty years later.
-It explains their nationality laws adopted with a view to their State continuity and addresses the scrutiny they received from international institutions.
-This second edition of the book revisits decisions that were taken in the 1990s and asks the question whether they have withstood the test of time.
+The book documents and examines the story of the Soviet occupation of the Baltic States in 1940 and their claim to State continuity fifty years later.
+It brings in the issue of the obligations of Russia in this context.
+The book asks the question what nationality solutions had to be adopted in the region and shows the scrutiny they received from international institutions.
+This second edition of the book revisits decisions that were taken in the 1990s and asks whether they have withstood the test of time.
+The case of the Baltic States is an example of the strength of international law rules, when applied with courage, and of the risks, when too many compromises with rules and principles are accepted.
+Although the book is specific in its coverage, it is of general importance because it draws conclusions concerning developments in law and practice which are relevant for a better understanding and regulation of statehood and nationality in international law.

 Contents